Madsn/edx-documentation/en_us/students/source/SFD_enrolling.rst

 About the Verified Track
 *************************

-Many courses offer a verified track in addition to the free audit track.
+Most courses offer a verified track in addition to the free audit track.
 The verified track has a fee, and offers a certificate when you pass the course.

 If a course has a verified track, you see a "Verified" indication on the course image in the course catalog on edx.org.
+For a list of all courses that currently offer verified certificates, see the `edX course catalog`_.

 .. image:: ../../shared/images/SFD_VerifiedBadge.png
    :width: 200